-AI track
+AI course

-Notes, labs and CPD
+Notes, labs, and CPD

-- FoundationsData, vectors and honest accuracy.
+- FoundationsData, vectors, and honest accuracy.

-- IntermediateEvaluation, leakage and simple pipelines.
+- AppliedEvaluation, leakage, and simple pipelines.

-- AdvancedTransformers, agents and responsible use.
+- Practice & StrategyTransformers, agents, and responsible use.

-- SummaryRecaps, games and quick labs.
+- SummaryRecaps, games, and quick labs.

-0 of 16 sections complete
+0%0 of 16 sections complete

 AI Foundations